alan-turing-institute/rrp-selfassessment/_sources/transparent-reporting/transparent-reporting.md

 ## PROBAST: Risk of Bias

-It is also worth mentioning that many of the original authors associated with the TRIPOD statement have also developed PROBAST: a tool to assess risk of bias in prediction model studies that was originally designed for systematic reviews and the critical appraisal of prediction model studies (e.g. by researchers or decision makers interested in evidence-based medicine). {cite}`wolff2019` The biases included in our [self-assessment](../bias/bias-intro.md) take a broader, sociotechnical perspective than PROBAST, but the two tools are certainly complementary.
+It is also worth mentioning that many of the original authors associated with the TRIPOD statement have also developed PROBAST: a tool to assess risk of bias in prediction model studies, which was originally designed for systematic reviews and the critical appraisal of prediction model studies (e.g. by researchers or decision makers interested in evidence-based medicine). {cite}`wolff2019a`

+The biases included in our [self-assessment](../bias/bias-intro.md) take a broader, sociotechnical perspective than PROBAST, but the two tools are certainly complementary.